-169. No-risk bet offers are not the only deceptive promotions that DraftKings employs.
-For several years, DraftKings has also been offering a bonus of up to \$1,000 for new customers who opened accounts and deposited money.

-- 170. Since at least 2020, DraftKings has advertised their promises of a "1,000 Sign Up Bonus" to countless Kentuckians watching televised MLB, NFL, NBA, and NHL games, and have made themselves regulars on the Twitter, Instagram, Facebook, and TikTok feeds of their millions of followers. - 171.
-DraftKings also advertised sign-up bonuses on billboards and public transportation in Kentucky. - 172.
+- 188. "Risk-Free Bet" offers are not the only deceptive promotions that DraftKings employs.
+For several years, DraftKings has also been offering a bonus of up to \$1,000 for new customers who opened accounts and deposited money. - 189.
+Since at least 2020, DraftKings has advertised their promises of a "1,000 Sign Up Bonus" to countless Illinoisans watching televised MLB, NFL, NBA, and NHL games, and have made themselves regulars on the Twitter, Instagram, Facebook, and TikTok feeds of their millions of followers.

+- 190. DraftKings also advertised sign-up bonuses on I-94 billboards and CTA trains and buses. - 191.
 The unfair and deceptive terms of this promotion, which they offer to this day, make it inordinately unlikely for a user to obtain the advertised \$1,000.
-Omitted from the promising headline is the reality that DraftKings will only match 20% of a user's deposit and will require a user to play through (and risk) 25x the amount of bonus money rewarded. - 173.
-In plain terms-which the fine print regarding this promotion deliberately obscures and the large-print advertisements for this promotion completely misrepresent-in order for a user to get a \$1,000 bonus, they actually need to deposit five times that amount (\$5,000), and then, within 90 days, risk \$25,000 on DraftKings sports bets. - 174.
+Omitted from the promising headline is the reality that DraftKings will only match 20% of a user's deposit and will require a user to play through (and risk) 25x the amount of bonus money rewarded. - 192.
+In plain terms-which the fine print regarding this promotion deliberately obscures and the large-print advertisements for this promotion completely misrepresent-in order for a user to get a \$1,000 bonus, they actually need to deposit five times that amount (\$5,000), and then, within 90 days, risk \$25,000 on DraftKings sports bets. - 193.
 Additionally, in order to satisfy the playthrough requirement, DraftKings requires that these bets be placed at minimum odds of -300 (meaning a bettor must risk \$300 to win \$100).
-This means bettors must place a series of highly-risky bets to satisfy the playthrough requirements. - 175.
-None of the foregoing is adequately disclosed to the customer. - 176.
-A new user is statistically likely, even using the most conservative betting approach, to lose money trying to satisfy the playthrough requirement. - 177.
-But even if they make it through all those steps, the \$1,000 bonus is not rewarded as withdrawable cash funds, but rather as "DK Dollars" that hold no cash value, are non-withdrawable, non-transferable, non-refundable, and can only be used for further gambling.
+This means bettors must place a series of highly risky bets to satisfy the playthrough requirements. - 194.
+None of the foregoing is adequately disclosed to the customer. - 195.
+A new user is statistically likely, even using the most conservative betting approach, to lose money trying to satisfy the playthrough requirement. - 196.
+But even if they make it through all those steps, the \$1,000 bonus is not rewarded as withdrawable cash funds, but rather as "DK Dollars" that hold no cash value, are non-withdrawable, non-transferable, non-refundable, and can only be used for further gambling. - 197.
+DraftKings' advertising of the Bonus is also unfair and deceptive because an eligible consumer who is often a new participant in sports betting, would be unlikely to understand the cost and risk involved in qualifying for the \$1,000 Bonus.
+In fact, if the

-- 178. DraftKings' advertising of the Bonus is also unfair and deceptive because an eligible consumer who often is a new participant in Kentucky sports betting (like the Plaintiffs), would be unlikely to understand the cost and risk involved in qualifying for the \$1,000 Bonus.
-In fact, if the Plaintiffs had understood the cost or the odds of winning the Bonus, they would not have acted upon the promotion. - 179.
-DraftKings advertised the "\$1,000 Bonus" as a reward for signing up for its Sportsbook platform in these terms:
+Plaintiffs had understood the cost or the odds of winning the Bonus, they would not have acted upon the promotion.

+198. DraftKings advertised the "\$1,000 Bonus" as a reward for signing up for its Sportsbook platform in these terms:
-Figure 11: DraftKings post on Twitter, dated February 15, 2022, using fan-favorite NBA player

-Paul Pierce to promote false promises of a "Deposit Bonus up to \$1,000".
+Figure 11: DraftKings post on Twitter, dated February 15, 2022, using fan-favorite NBA player Paul Pierce to promote false promises of a "Deposit Bonus up to \$1,000". (https://x.com/DKSportsbook/status/1493660970870312967)

-(https://x.com/DKSportsbook/status/1493660970870312967)

-Figure 12: Screenshot from an advertisement typical of those broadcasted by DraftKings on television and digital media in Kentucky during the Class Period.
+Figure 12: Screenshot from an advertisement typical of those broadcasted by DraftKings on television and digital media in Illinois during the Class Period.